MichalMaM/Django-event-analyzer/README.rst

 Django event analyzer
 ====================

-Django-event-analyzer is a simple application that creates periodic reports by mongo query that is set in django admin.
+Django-event-analyzer is a simple application where you can create periodic reports by mongo query that is set in django admin.
+This reports are using as data source for analysis that you can also set in django admin for priodic repetition.

 Installation
 ============